Provisional Irish Republican Army campaign: Casualties

 Lost Lives states that 294 Provisional IRA members died in the Troubles.
 The IRA lost 276 members during the Troubles according to the CAIN figures.
 In addition, a number of Sinn Féin activists or councillors were killed, some of whom were also IRA members.
-An Phoblacht gives a figure of 341 IRA and Sinn Féin members killed in the Troubles, indicating between 50–60 Sinn Féin deaths if the IRA deaths are subtracted.
+An Phoblacht gives a figure of 341 IRA and Sinn Féin members killed in the Troubles, indicating between 50 and 60 Sinn Féin deaths if the IRA deaths are subtracted.

 About 120 Provisional IRA members caused their own deaths, almost all when they were killed by their own explosives in premature bombing accidents – 103 deaths according to CAIN, 105 according to an RUC report of 1993.
 Nine IRA members died on hunger strike.
 Lost Lives gives a figure of 163 killings of republican paramilitary members (this includes bombing accidents and feuds with republicans from other organisations).
 Of the remaining 200 or so IRA dead, around 150 were killed by the British Army, with the remainder killed by loyalist paramilitaries, the RUC and the UDR.

 Far more common than the killing of IRA volunteers however, was their imprisonment.
-Journalists Eamonn Mallie and Patrick Bishop estimate in The Provisional IRA (1988), that between 8–10,000 Provisional IRA members were, up until that point, imprisoned during the course of the conflict, a number they also give as the total number of IRA members during the Troubles.
+Journalists Eamonn Mallie and Patrick Bishop estimate in The Provisional IRA (1988), that between 8,000–10,000 Provisional IRA members were, up until that point, imprisoned during the course of the conflict, a number they also give as the total number of IRA members during the Troubles.
 The total number of Provisional IRA members imprisoned must be higher, once the figures from 1988 onwards are included.